kzeng10/fusd-vote-system/README.md

 To do list:
-- Drop Down Menu of all board members (5 people)
-- Order people in admin page based on submission time
 - Click person's name to delete
 - Keyboard hotkeys for submitting (y for yes and n for no)
 - Indicator on vote page for whether system is on or off